Thailand Phuket

 • Luxury: Pullman Phuket Karon Beach Resort – Large 5-star resort just across the road from the beach with multiple pools, restaurants, sports facilities and even a waterslide.

-Search for the cheapest and best hotels near Karon here (adlink).
+Search for the best hotels near Karon here (adlink).

 Baan Chay Lay Resort pool